JingHuangLab/AFEXplorer-min/README.md

-# AFEXplorerMini: Minimum implementation of AFEXplorer.
+# AFEXplorer: The minimum implementation of AFEXplorer for conditional prediction of protein structures.
 A good starting point for re-development.
 ## Installation
 If you have a working AF2 environment, install the following packages depends on your JAX/JAXLIB